-the adoption of new technologies including being prepared to make spectrum available when such technologies are ready to serve the public.
+This report does not advocate government intervention in the planning and development of new technology but rather recommends that the government provide an environment that encourages the adoption of new technologies including being prepared to make spectrum available when such technologies are ready to serve the public.

-A closely related concern is that in the future, as new and far more spectrally-efficient technologies and governance mechanisms evolve and become cost-effective, both unlicensed and licensed bands will be littered with legacy devices that no particular entity has the ability or incentive to retire and replace with updated devices and infrastructure.
-For example, as digital PCS superseded analog cell phones, carriers were eventually able to offer replacement devices, over-build new infrastructure, and eventually stop analog transmissions (once the FCC eliminated the analog requirement).
+A closely related concern is that in the future, as new and far more spectrally-efficient technologies and governance mechanisms evolve and become cost-effective, there is a risk that some frequencies will be littered with legacy unlicensed devices that no particular entity has the ability or incentive to retire and replace with updated devices and infrastructure.
+For example, as digital PCS superseded analog cell phones, carriers were eventually able to offer replacement devices, overbuild new infrastructure, and eventually stop analog transmissions (once the FCC eliminated the analog requirement).
 In contrast, in the 900 MHz and 2.4 GHz bands, stand-alone consumer devices such as cordless phones and baby monitors, as well as most Wi-Fi routers, are limited to a particular frequency band and could be "stranded" if the FCC reallocated the band - or determined that the technical requirements governing certified equipment should be very different.
 These concerns are mitigated by the business incentives users have to deploy the latest and most efficient technologies.
 The marketplace can be expected to generate competitive pressure that will drive many advances towards spectral efficiency.
 However, an important countervailing trend is that once unlicensed technology is deployed on a mass market basis in a band, there are few incentives to move toward more spectrally efficient, lower powered and potentially more expensive advanced technologies.
 A further complicating factor is the extent to which "first in" devices in a band often have a "presumed incumbency," based on operational realities but not regulatory protections, even if as less spectrally efficient operators they do not make "good neighbors" for more efficient technologies that seek to share spectrum.
 This has meant that as some unlicensed bands (e.g., 900 MHz) have become increasingly congested with older, less spectrally efficient unlicensed devices, more advanced technologies have migrated to other bands, in the absence of incentives for legacy consumer uses to upgrade to more efficient, advanced technology.

-Because of the inevitability and desirability of the technological developments described above, these legitimate concerns need not deter future allocations of spectrum for exclusive unlicensed use.
-Some have recommended that the "assignment" of bands for unlicensed or opportunistic access may not need to be permanent, or even long-term.
-As the TV White Space Order suggests, opening new bands for shared or even exclusive access on an unlicensed basis need not preclude reallocation or reorganization of the band at a later date10.
-Access to bands by unlicensed devices could be conditioned in ways that reserve the flexibility to reallocate a band in the future or to change its operating rules.
+Because of the inevitability and desirability of the technological developments described above, these legitimate concerns need not deter increasing access to spectrum by unlicensed or identifying bands for exclusive unlicensed use.
+Some have recommended that providing this improved access by unlicensed or opportunistic access may not need to be permanent, or even long-term.
+As the TV White Space Order suggests, opening new bands for shared or even exclusive access on an unlicensed basis need not preclude reallocation or reorganization of the band at a later date13.